Abdelrhmanx74/osskins/SIMPLE_UPDATER_SETUP.md

-# 🚀 Simple Updater Setup - Step by Step
+# Tauri Updater (Removed)

-This is a simplified guide to set up the Tauri updater for Osskins.
+This simple updater guide has been archived; the soft updater feature was removed from the project.

 ---